Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 That said, here are the main attractions:

-You can rent masks and fins right on the beach or book a snorkeling tour that includes kid-friendly reef spots.
-The water is shallow and clear, with coral gardens full of clownfish and sea urchins.
+You can rent masks and fins right on the beach or book a complete snorkeling tour that includes kid-friendly reef spots.
+The water is shallow and clear, with coral gardens full of clownfish, sea urchins, and starfish.

 Bai Xep, or ‘Coral Beach’, is one of the best spots for families looking to dive in on their own, thanks to its abundance of coral just off the shore and several easy entry points.
-However, it can be worth it to hire a boat out to some of the deeper water spots, like Hon Mo Island.
+However, it can be worth it to hire a boat out to some of the deeper water spots around the smaller islands.

 If you plan on spending more than a day or two on the island, you could definitely do some exploring on your own to find the best spots.
 However, I would personally suggest asking your homestay host to arrange a boat with one of the locals to take you out.
 Having someone who knows the area well will give you the best chance of finding an incredible spot!